zuri-training/TeamHorsew2/README.md

-# TeamHorsew2 A team working on a website that allows organization to invite their alumni to donate to them on a platform created by the organization on a website.
+# We are a team working on a website that allows Guilding Light College to invite their alumni to donate to them on a platform created by the college.
 Project Title: Alumni donate